What is the Young Mathematicians’ Awards?

 Where: Microsoft Store in NorthPark Center, 8687 N Central Expy, Dallas, TX 75225.

-For our 2017 Young Mathematicians’ Award we have partnered with Microsoft to share our commitment to building a future generation of math-loving students.
+For our 2018 Young Mathematicians’ Award we are partnering with Microsoft for the second year running to share our commitment to building a future generation of math-loving students.

 How do I get my school involved?